-- Completing daily/weekly lessons and assignments via the student's account in Online School (OLS) and other sites/resources provided. - The campus principal may assign additional work to students that complete all coursework before the end of any semester. - Student participation in assigned virtual online sessions (Class Connect sessions) with statecertified teachers and/or counselors. - Student review of recorded lessons published by state-certified teachers and/or counselors. - Attending required in-person state assessments such as STAAR and TELPAS - Completing all additional required online assessments including, but not limited to: - Campus-based assessment - Mclass - NWEA MAP - o Interims
+- Completing daily/weekly lessons and assignments via the student's account in Online School (OLS) and other sites/resources provided. - The campus principal may assign additional work to students that complete all coursework before the end of any semester. - Student participation in assigned virtual online sessions (Class Connect sessions) with state-certified teachers and/or counselors.

+- Student review of recorded lessons published by state-certified teachers and/or counselors.

+- Attending required in-person state assessments such as STAAR and TELPAS

+- Completing all additional required online assessments including, but not limited to:

+- Campus-based assessment

+- o mCLASS

+- o USNS

+- o Interims